Parliamentary constituencies in Greater Manchester: Constituencies

-Current boundaries

-Proposed boundary changes
+Boundary changes

+2024

-See 2023 Periodic Review of Westminster constituencies for further details.
+See 2023 review of Westminster constituencies for further details.

-Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-Initial proposals were published on 8 June and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.

-The commission proposed that Greater Manchester be considered as a sub-region of the North West Region, retaining a total of 27 constituencies.
-However, there would be some significant changes to realign boundaries to revised ward boundaries and ensure electorates are within the statutory range.
-Denton and Reddish would be broken up and Manchester Rusholme re-established, resulting in major re-configurations of the Manchester Central and Manchester Gorton constituencies, with the latter being renamed Gorton and Denton.
-Other boundary changes would result in name changes as follows:
+For the 2023 review of Westminster constituencies, which redrew the constituency map ahead of the 2024 general election, the Boundary Commission for England proposed that Greater Manchester be considered as a sub-region of the North West Region, retaining a total of 27 constituencies.
+However, there were significant changes made to realign boundaries to revised ward boundaries and ensure electorates were within the statutory range.
+Denton and Reddish was abolished and broken up and Manchester Rusholme re-established, resulting in major re-configurations of the Manchester Central and Manchester Gorton constituencies, with the latter being renamed Gorton and Denton.
+Other boundary changes resulted in name changes as follows: